College Factual by our College Data Analytics Team

 University of Arizona is a fairly large public university located in the city of Tucson.
 This isn't the only ranking where the school placed.
 It's also #1 in quality for bachelor's degrees in human development and family studies in Arizona.

-There were about 92 human development and family studies individuals who graduated with this degree at University of Arizona in the most recent data year.
+There were about 92 human development and family studies students who graduated with this degree at University of Arizona in the most recent data year.

-After graduating, human development bachelor's recipients generally make about $29,500 in their early careers.
+After graduation, human development bachelor's recipients generally earn about $29,500 at the beginning of their careers.

 More information about a bachelor’s in human development and family studies from University of Arizona